 Plans on the Marketplace

 Plans on the marketplace cover the Autism benefit for children through the age of 18 and do not have limitations.
-Open enrollment to purchase a “Child-only” plan is in November and December 2016 with an effective date of January 1, 2017.
+Open enrollment to purchase a “Child-only” plan is typically November through December with an effective date of January 1.
 Several plan options are available with carriers throughout the State.

 Healthy Michigan Plan

 - Are age 19-64 years

 - Have income at or below 133% of the federal poverty level* ($16,000 for a single person or $33,000 for a family of four)

 - Do not qualify for or are not enrolled in Medicare

 - Do not qualify for or are not enrolled in other Medicaid programs